MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-views.md

 topic-status: Drafting
 ---

-# Customize views
+# Customize views (Dynamics 365 for Sales, Preview)

-In [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], use views to define how a list of records for a specific entity is displayed.
+In [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview, use views to define how a list of records for a specific entity is displayed.
 A view defines:

  - The columns to be displayed
  - The width of columns displayed